This article contains affiliate links.

 How to get around Barcelona if you only have one day

-There’s also a highly rated bicycle tour of the city if you want to get some exercise while exploring.
-Choosing a bicycle tour will also allow you to visit some of the hidden alleys of the city as well as all the most famous sites.
+There’s also a highly rated bicycle tour of the city if you want to get some exercise in while exploring.
+Choosing a bicycle tour will also allow you to visit some of the hidden alleys.
 You can book your bicycle tour of Barcelona here.
 Alternatively, hop on a segway and take a tour on the ground without much of the effort.
 Book your segway tour here.

 One day in Barcelona

-Barcelona receives millions of tourists every year and is also a city where you could easily spend several days, especially if you are keen on exploring Catalunya beyond Barcelona and want to take day trips from the city to discover the wineries, the monasteries, the UNESCO cities, the Medieval cities, the museums, the beaches and the national parks.
-I always recommend four days in Barcelona as a good trip duration.
+Barcelona receives millions of tourists every year and is a city where you could easily spend several days, especially if you are keen on exploring Catalunya beyond Barcelona.

 Breakfast at a nice bakery

-An interesting place is the bakery and chocolate store on the ground floor of the Casa Ametller: Faborit.
-It doubles as a chocolate store selling the house chocolate brand, which is what the owners of the building had and hence how they managed to get a Modernist inspired building next to the famous Casa Batllo.
-It’s a cafe that is perfect for breakfast or an afternoon snack when taking a break from sightseeing.
+The space doubles as a chocolate store selling the house chocolate brand, which is what the owners of the building had and how they managed to get a Modernist inspired building next to the famous Casa Batllo, and a cafe.

 The store has also kept the original patio and kitchen so you can see how the family living in the building used to cook.
 Buy some chocolate as souvenir.
 If you have a sweet tooth, order a portion of churros and chocolate.